socketio/socket.io/docs/API.md

 Represents a pool of sockets connected under a given scope identified by a pathname (eg: `/chat`).

-By default the client always connects to `/`.
+A client always connects to `/` (the main namespace), then potentially connect to other namespaces (while using the same underlying connection).

 #### namespace.name